Special Education

 With schools across the state of Texas in desperate need of special education teachers, many now offer stipends and bonuses to recruit more special education teachers.
 Texas teachers also may be eligible for student loan forgiveness.

-Looking for Bachelor's in Education with Special Education?
+Looking for Bachelor of Science in Education with Special Education?

-The Teacher Education department also offers a Bachelor's in Education with the opportunity to specialize in Special Education
+The Teacher Education department also offers a Bachelor of Science in Education with the opportunity to specialize in Special Education in grades EC-6 or grades 4-8.
+There is also an Accelerated Bachelor's-to-Master's in Special Education.

 These programs have created and maintained my solid foundation as a teacher.
 They prepared me for responsibilities I face daily in education.
 The faculty’s dedication is second to none and they truly want to help students be successful now and in the future.
 Jennifer Reid, Special Education Teacher